Report that Russia probe includes possible obstruction raises several issues

 — An FBI inquiry of the Comey firing makes it more likely Rosenstein could be a witness, and thus potentially meet the parameters for recusing himself from overseeing Mueller's investigation.

-Rosenstein told The Associated Press in an article published on June 3 that he would rescue himself if he were to become a subject of Mueller’s investigation.
+Rosenstein told The Associated Press in an article published on June 3 that he would recuse himself if he were to become a subject of Mueller’s investigation.

 "I've talked with Director Mueller about this," Rosenstein told the AP.
 "He’s going to make the appropriate decisions, and if anything that I did winds up being relevant to his investigation then, as Director Mueller and I discussed, if there’s a need from me to recuse I will."